danielrcollins1/OED-Expanded/equipment.md

 ## Armor

 Armor in OED comes in 4 types, Light (Leather), Medium (Chain), Heavy (Plate), and Shields.
+Helmets require some level or Armor proficiency to use.
 Leather and Chain armor takes 1 minute to put on, Plate takes 10 minutes and requires assistance.

 |Item                   |Cost (SP)  | AC          | Stone|
 |:----------------------|:----------|:-----------:|:----:|